Schwartz-Zha/VIRS_report/hardware && software/GuideToBuildADLWorkstation.md

 * Install CUDA.
 This is necessary for every deep learning frame like Pytorch.
 The [official cuda doc](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) lists several ways to do this in detail.
 * Install cudnn, following this [official doc](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html)

-This is a long and complex way to install, while perhaps the newest cuda version you just installed is not supported by Pytorch or Tensorflow.
-An much easier way is just to install pytorch, cuda together by conda, with this command
+This is a long and complex way to install everything, while perhaps the newest cuda version you just installed is not supported by Pytorch or Tensorflow.
+An much easier way is just to install pytorch, cuda all together by conda or pip, with this command which you should be able to find at the official PyTorch website.
 ```shell
 conda install pytorch torchvision cudatoolkit=10.1 -c pytorch
 ```